 While both charities began in order to help cancer patients in need of housing, Hope Lodge caters to adult cancer patients receiving outpatient treatment.
 Ronald McDonald House focuses on housing children and families of children with cancer.

 How Can I make arrangements to stay at the Hope Lodge?

 - Referrals are made by calling 1-302-322-4217 or 1-800-304-0779 ext.6316.

 - Once guests check-in to the Hope Lodge they may stay as long as they are actively receiving treatment.

 The Charleston Hope Lodge offers a variety of programs and services to its guests and their caregivers.
 These include:

 - Dinners for guests are provided through volunteer groups and donations almost every Monday-Thursday night through the "Dining with Hope" program.
 A list of scheduled dinners is provided each Monday, so guests can plan accordingly.

-- Several support programs are available: The "Sharing Hope Support Group" meets each Wednesday night, a "Coffee Hour for Caregivers" is held monthly, a Pain Management workshop is held bi-monthly and a Gentle stretching yoga class is offered each Thursday night.
+- Several support programs are available: The "Sharing Hope Support Group" meets each Wednesday night and a Gentle Stretching Yoga class is offered each Thursday night.